NervosEducationHub/EducationHubArticles/What_is_a_digital_signature_ in_Blockchain_(explainCKBot)/index.md

 **Transaction Authentication**:

 Blockchains are essentially ledgers of transactions.
-When a user wants to transfer cryptocurrency to another wallet, they must sign the transaction with their private key.
+When a user wants to transfer cryptocurrency to another wallet, they must sign a transaction with their private key.
 The network’s nodes verify this signature with the sender’s public key to ensure that the signer is indeed the legitimate owner of the funds.
-The transaction is considered authentic if the signature is valid and can be added to the blockchain.
+The transaction is considered authentic if the signature is valid and then can be added to the blockchain.

 **Data Integrity and Immutability**:

 Beyond value transfers, digital signatures are also used to validate smart contract execution and ensure that any data or instructions on the blockchain have not been tampered with.
-Because signatures and hashes are used so extensively, any malicious alteration of past blocks would invalidate the affected signatures, alerting the network that something is amiss.
+Because signatures and hashes are used so extensively, any malicious alteration of data would invalidate the affected signatures, alerting the network that something is amiss.
 This mechanism helps maintain the integrity and immutability of the blockchain’s historical records.

 **Consensus and Governance**: